Disease and Raw Foods.

 Another issue is the one of nutrients.

+I don’t think many people will argue that many nutrients are lost in the processing and cooking of food.
+Wheat that is ground and bleached has to be fortified the same way many of the packaged foods are or there wouldn’t be any nutrient value to it.
+The food manufacturers fortify their foods with artificially produced vitamins because they are cheap.
+This fortification process should be a clue to us that the food manufacturers know they have destroyed the nutrient value of the food.
+They are guilty.
+If we revisit the evolution or creation issues we can ask the same thing: aren’t the vitamins, enzymes and minerals naturally found in raw foods superior to artificially created nutrients?
 Is the heartburn you experience from food, whether it’s cooked or not, caused from the inability to digest what has been eaten?
 I believe so.
 It takes enzymes to properly digest food.
 Many of the foods we eat contain enzymes that are lost due to processing, cooking, premature harvest and from sitting on the shelf too long.
 So we may eat raw food from the supermarket that lacks the nutrients we need because it was harvested too early or because it sat around too long.
 Then we might end up with heartburn because the food and our bodies lack the enzymes necessary to properly digest it.
 This inability to digest food because of lost enzymes may be the very reason that so many feel that cooked food is superior to raw food.

 What’s the point of all of this?

+We already know what disease is; that it’s the body’s way of telling us something is wrong.
+I feel sorry for anyone who has resigned themselves to the idea that growing older is synonymous with becoming diseased.
+Granted, we have to die but does that mean it has to be due to cancer, heart disease or some other gruesome problem?
+Does everybody die with some gruesome disease?
 No, they don’t.
 So my next question is: if some don’t die with a gruesome disease why can’t we all die easy?
 I believe we can.
 I feel that the body will just shut itself off when it’s time.
 No prolonged pain or suffering, just a quick and easy passing.
 I’ve even seen evidence that some people are capable of determining the point of their own death.
 Kind of like they just decide it’s time.
 I’ve seen it happen to people who just seem to give up.
 Maybe that’s where the saying about “gave up the ghost” came from?

 Why should it matter how you or I die?

+I can flippantly say that it doesn’t matter to me how you die.
+I can say that it’s your business if you want to experience a painful and prolonged death.
+I won’t feel it.
 Remember: we don’t exist in a vacuum.
 Your or my suffering has to be shared.
 It’s expensive to die a prolonged death in the hospital.
 I realize that we will always need doctors, nurses and medical facilities but, wouldn’t it be better to put more of that money toward other causes, like improved housing or buying nice gifts for everybody?

 Then there’s the issue of people who love us.
 I don’t now of anybody who truly loves me that wants to watch me die a protracted painful death.
 If that’s love I don’t want it.
 So maybe the real issue is not the length of life but the quality of life?